sleepomeno/sleepomeno.github.io/source/_posts/2015-03-14-Approximating-PI-with-PureScript.md

 adoption, though.
 Meta programming integration of JavaScript code would also prove very nice as would be Source Map support&#x2026; anyway, I'm looking forward to using it again and might get into improving it myself.

+PS: You find the code for the PureScript application on <a href="https://github.com/sleepomeno/InscribePolygons" target="_blank">my GitHub</a>.